bradut/SlingBox-Channel-Changer-Server/README.md

 At FIRST RUN, the wrapper will:

-- Create a configuration file named `appsettings.json` in the same folder where it is located.
-Initiually, this file contains default settings, among them being Slinger's configuration file: `config.ini`.
+- Create a configuration file named `appsettings.json` in the same folder where it is located.<br /> Initially, this file contains default settings, among them being Slinger's configuration file: `config.ini`.
 You may change later these settings as explained below.
-- Read the Slinger configuration file from `appsettings.json`, which initially is `config.ini`.
+- Read the Slinger configuration file from `appsettings.json`, which by default is `config.ini`.
 - Read from `config.ini`:
  	- The list of slingboxes, with their names, types and VideoSources
   - Slinger's urlBase and port number
 - Generate the file **`SlingBoxStatus.json`** based on the actions above
 <br />

-Afer the first run, your Slinger folder will look like this:
+After the first run, your Slinger folder will appear as follows (new items highlighted in <span style="color:red;">red</span>):
 <p align="center">
 <img src="./Docs/images/Slinger_and_Wrapper_Directory.jpg" alt="Slinger Wrapper Components" height="500"><br />
 Slinger Wrapper Components: JS, HTML files, RunSlingServer.exe, etc.